 The Menehune Fish ponds were created by a dam across a portion of the Huleia River with the purpose of trapping fish to feed Hawaiian royalty known as the Ali’i.
 The wall separating the pond from the stream is 900 feet long, five feet high and meticulously assembled with lava rock.
 Hawaiian legends say that Menehune (or little people) created this pond over 1,000 years ago.

 Wailua River and Uluwehi Waterfalls

 More than its share of the Pacific Ocean, rivers are also home to Hawaii’s only navigable rivers.
 Tourists can enjoy the calm waters of Wailua River and kayak their way to a 100-foot bridal-veil waterfall—the Uluwehi Waterfalls.

 Waikapalae Wet Cave and Maniniholo Dry Cave

-The Waikapalae Wet Cave gained its name thanks to the running waters from an underground spring that eventually feeds into the ocean.
-The cave is one of the best hidden wonders in Kauai, especially those who are a bit more adventurous and extreme.
-Water levels in the cave are affected by the tides.
-A smaller cave is accessed via a swim through the first cavern though water temperature here was extremely chilly.
+The Waikapalae Wet Cave gained its name.
+All thanks to the running waters from an underground spring that eventually feeds into the ocean.
+One of the best hidden wonders in Kauai is its cave.
+It is especially for those who want adventure and extremity.
+Tides affect the water levels in the cave.
+Travelers can access a smaller cave via swim through first cavern.
+Though note that water temperature here was extremely chilly.

 With all these in store, it is not hard to understand why more and more tourists visit the island f Kauai.
-After all, this emerald jewel of the Pacific has long been considered one of the world’s most alluring destinations, living up to its name of being the present day Garden of Eden in the Pacific Ocean.
+Many tourists have considered this emerald jewel of Pacific as one of the world’s most alluring destinations.
+It lives up to its name of being the present day Garden of Eden in the Pacific Ocean.